ThePhysicsGuys/Physics3D/README.md

 3. Run [install/setup.sh](/install/setup.sh) (Unix) or [install/setup.bat](/install/setup.bat) (Windows) from the Physics3D directory, this will install the necessary dependencies using [vcpkg](https://github.com/microsoft/vcpkg) and create the build folders.
 It will also run cmake for debug and release.
   The dependencies can be installed on their own with [install/setupDependencies.sh](/install/setupDependencies.sh) (Unix) or [install/setupDependencies.bat](/install/setupDependencies.bat) (Windows)
   The build directories can be generated on their own with [install/setupBuild.sh](/install/setupBuild.sh) (Unix) or [install/setupBuild.bat](/install/setupBuild.bat) (Windows)
-4. Make the build with `cmake --build build`
+4. Make the build from the build directory `cd build` with `cmake --build .`
 5. To run the application, you must also run it from the build directory: `cd build` `./application`.
 Tests and benchmarks can be run from anywhere.

 #### Ubuntu specific using apt-get